 In capital markets without imperfections, no systematic relationship is predicted between cash-flow availability and investment expenditures.
 Investments should take place whenever they are expected to realise a positive net present value and should not necessarily be linked to cash-flow.
-The empirical literature starting with the seminal article of Fazzari, Hubbard and Petersen (1988), however, has reported a substantial positive influence of cash-flow on firms' investment spending.
+The empirical literature starting with the seminal article of Fazzari, Hubbard and Petersen (1988), however, has demonstrated a significant correlation between investment and cash-flow.
 According to Myers and Majluf (1984), the theoretical underpinning of this empirical regularity is underinvestment.
 Financing constraints due to asymmetric-information problems in the issuance of equity cause the cash-flow-investment dependence.
 Stiglitz and Weiss (1981), and Greenwald, Stiglitz and Weiss (1984) obtain similar results for debt.
 More recently, Jensen's (1986) managerial-discretion problem is found to provide an alternative underpinning for the positive link between cash-flow and investment spending.
 The reason is that managers' utility is positively correlated with firm size since this increases their pay, status and power.
 Overinvestment results due to the availability of free cash-flow.
-Thus both the managerial-discretion problem and the asymmetric-information problem provide an explanation for the positive influence of cash-flow on firm's investment spending.
+Thus alhough both the managerial-discretion problem and the asymmetric-information problem provide an explanation for the positive influence of cash-flow on firm's investment spending, most empirical papers uniquely attribute the link between cash-flow and investment to financing constraints related with asymmetric information.
+The contribution of our paper is to identify the importance of both the managerial discretion problem and the asymmetric information problem for the positive link between cash-flow and investment.

 Asymmetric information intensifies financing constraints as in Myers and Majluf's (1984) problem.
 A number of empirical studies test for asymmetric-information problems.
-Building on Fazzari, Hubbard and Petersen (1988), these studies apply a sample split based on an approximation of asymmetric information.
+Building on Fazzari, Hubbard and Petersen (1988), these studies apply a sample split based on an a priori criterion of asymmetric information.
 In line with theory, the results show that the impact of cash-flow on investment is larger for firms with higher information asymmetries (see e.g. Devereux and Schiantarelli (1990), Oliner and Rudebusch (1992), Schaller (1993), Gilchrist and Himmelberg (1995) and Kadapakkam, Kumar and Riddick (1998)).
 Thus, the intensity of asymmetric-information problems, and the resulting underinvestment, depends on certain firm characteristics, such as the information-sensitivity of the industry and the bank-firm relationships.
 Hoshi, Kashyap and Scharfstein (1991) introduce the overinvestment problem explicitly by distinguishing firms with low and high investment opportunities.
-This problem is expected to be less relevant for the firms with good prospects.
-Vogt (1994) adds to the literature by designing an empirical model that tests whether underinvestment or overinvestment is the predominant cause of cash-flow-investment sensitivities.
-Finally, the degree of Jensen's (1986)

-managerial-discretion problem and the implied overinvestment hinges on corporate governance.
+The overinvestment problem is expected to be relevant for firms with bad prospects.
+Vogt (1994) adds to the literature by designing an empirical model that tests when underinvestment or overinvestment is the predominant cause of cash-flow-investment sensitivities.
+Finally, the degree of Jensen's (1986) managerial-discretion problem and the implied overinvestment hinges on corporate governance.
 Hadlock (1998) relates the overinvestment problem to governance as he introduces insider ownership as an explanatory variable for the cash-flow-investment sensitivity.